• Skip to primary navigation

 Decimal to Binary How To Conversion Using Custom Method

-We’re going to take a similar approach as discussed above to convert our Decimal Numbers to Binary Numbers using the Java program.
-We’ll be dividing the decimal number by 2 consecutively till we get 1, and storing the remainder in a variable with multiply of 10 at each step.
-Then we’ll print out the variable that stored the remainders – which is the binary equivalent of the decimal number.
+Using the Java program, we will take a similar approach as discussed above to convert our Decimal Numbers to Binary Numbers.
+We’ll divide the decimal number by 2 consecutively until we get 1, and storing the remainder in a variable with a multiply of 10 at each step.
+Then, we’ll print out the variable that stored the remainders – the binary equivalent of the decimal number.

 package com.softwaretestingo.basic;